Abin-Isaac/LoginAutomation/README.md

 - 💥 Built-in assertions to validate login scenarios (valid and invalid)
 - 💡 Easily extendable for CI tools like Jenkins or GitHub Actions

 ---

+## ✍️ T3 QA Journal Highlights
+_Think it.
+Test it.
+Talk it — with T3._

+As part of my testing journey, I document key learnings and reflections under the **T3 QA Journal** initiative.
+Here are a few highlights inspired by this project:

+- 🔍 **Why verifying UI isn't enough — What OrangeHRM taught me about invisible bugs.**
+- ⚠️ **The importance of waiting smartly: How I moved from Thread.sleep() to WebDriverWait.**
+- 🧠 **Reusable utilities: How a single `DemoUtils.pause()` made debugging friendlier.**

+> 📌 You can catch my weekly posts on [LinkedIn](https://www.linkedin.com/in/abin-isaac) under the tag `#T3withAbin`.

+---

 ## 🚀 How to Run